Skip to main content

 prefixUserProjects: ['users', 'projects'],

-} as const
+} as const satisfies QueryKeyInvalidationList;

 // ~/src/queries/useQueryGetUserProjects.ts

-import { useQuery, keepPreviousData } from '@tanstack/react-query';
+import { keepPreviousData, queryOptions } from '@tanstack/react-query';

 import { AxiosInstance } from 'axios';

-import ApiTypes from '@swagger-types';
+import ApiTypes from '~/swagger-types';

-export type GetUserProjectsReqStData = {
+export type GetUserProjectsRequestData = {

 type?: string;